selmanbey/imgs/README.md

 # imgs

 This repository is for a web-app called **imgs-lite**.
+It fetches the gallery images from imgur.com and displays them in a rather lite and simple layout.
 See the app in production here:

 https://imgs-lite.herokuapp.com/